 Mercy Hospital will continue to function throughout the redevelopment.
 We will be working closely with all specialist and treatment services to schedule appointments and procedures in a way that lessens the impact for patients.

-We have developed a set of maps and will also be installing temporary signs to assist patients and visitors to find their way around the hospital.
+To further assist our patients during this period, a hospital guide is available in reception, to help with directions or walk with patients to their destination if required.
+We also have maps available and have installed temporary signs to assist patients and visitors to find their way around the hospital.
 Our friendly staff are always happy to assist if required.

 A comprehensive wayfinding package, including more permanent signage and directions, will be progressively rolled out across the site as the build progresses.